Code-Institute-Submissions/whats-for-dinner-1/README.md

 - Flask Form populates an image data uri to the first item in the form when attempting to update
 - Unable to pre populate image field in update form
 - Users can submit multiple ratings from the same account
+- Recipe name cannot currently contain any spaces - this was in an effort to disallow recipe names including only spaces.
+Requires addressing in the future.

 [BACK TO CONTENTS](#Contents)